rsinger86/django-lifecycle/docs/examples.md

         self.address_updated_at = timezone.now()
 ```

-## A field's current value is NOT
+## When a field's value is NOT

-You can also have a hooked method fire when a field's value IS NOT equal to a certain value.
-See a common example below involving lowercasing a user's email.
+You can have a hooked method fire when a field's value IS NOT equal to a certain value.

 ```python
     @hook('before_save', when='email', is_not=None)